TomBenSinai/StickerBot/README.md

 **Bot won't start?**
 - Make sure you have Node.js installed
 - Try deleting the `.wwebjs_auth` folder and scanning the QR code again

-**Stickers not working?**
-- Check that your text isn't too long (keep it under 150 characters)
-- Make sure the bot has permission to send messages

 **Need to reconnect?**
 - Delete the `.wwebjs_auth` folder